codatio/codat-docs/docs/integrations/accounting/quickbooksonline/qbo-app-assessment-questionnaire.md

 ### Accounting API

+This section will appear in the questionnaire once you select _Accounting API_ in the previous set of questions.

 1. **Which customer-facing version of QuickBooks Online is your app designed for?** (Select all that apply)

 |Version   | Response|